pagkly/Zed/Investopedia3/Convexity Measures Bond Price and Bond Yield Relationships.md

 ## Convexity and Risk

 Convexity builds on the concept of duration by measuring the sensitivity of the duration of a bond as yields change.
-Convexity is a better [measure of interest rate risk](https://www.investopedia.com/terms/c/convexity-adjustment.asp), concerning bond duration.
+Convexity is a better [[measure of interest rate risk]](https://www.investopedia.com/terms/c/convexity-adjustment.asp), concerning bond duration.
 Where duration assumes that interest rates and bond prices have a linear relationship, convexity allows for other factors and produces a slope.

 Duration can be a good measure of how bond prices may be affected due to small and sudden fluctuations in interest rates.
 However, the relationship between bond prices and yields is typically more sloped, or convex.
 Therefore, convexity is a better measure for assessing the impact on bond prices when there are large fluctuations in interest rates.

-As convexity increases, the [systemic risk](https://www.investopedia.com/terms/s/systemic-risk.asp) to which the portfolio is exposed increases.
+As convexity increases, the [[systemic risk]](https://www.investopedia.com/terms/s/systemic-risk.asp) to which the portfolio is exposed increases.
 The term systemic risk became common during the financial crisis of 2008 as the failure of one financial institution threatened others.
 However, this risk can apply to all businesses, industries, and the economy as a whole.

 The risk to a fixed-income portfolio means that as interest rates rise, the existing fixed-rate instruments are not as attractive.
 As convexity decreases, the exposure to market interest rates decreases and the bond portfolio can be considered hedged.
-Typically, the higher the [coupon rate](https://www.investopedia.com/terms/c/coupon-rate.asp) or yield, the lower the convexity—or market risk—of a bond.
+Typically, the higher the [[coupon rate]](https://www.investopedia.com/terms/c/coupon-rate.asp) or yield, the lower the convexity—or market risk—of a bond.
 This lessening of risk is because market rates would have to increase greatly to surpass the coupon on the bond, meaning there is less risk to the investor.

 ## Negative and Positive Convexity